-Opens the file Filename in the mode determined by Modes, which may contain one or more of the following items: read write append
+Opens the file Filename in the mode determined by Modes, which may contain one or more of the following items:

-The file, which must exist, is opened for reading.
+read The file, which must exist, is opened for reading.

-The file is opened for writing.
+write The file is opened for writing.
 It is created if it does not exist.
 If the file exists, and if write is not combined with read, the file will be truncated.

-The file will be opened for writing, and it will be created if it does not exist.
-Every write operation to a file opened with append will take place at the end of the file.
+append The file will be opened for writing, and it will be created if it does not exist.